Ayush-Rawat-9/Image-to-Text-conversion/README.md

- #Image-to-Text Converter using Generative AI
+# Image-to-Text Converter using Generative AI

-##✅ Features
+## ✅ Features

--Extracts text from images using OCR (Tesseract) -Understands and processes extracted text using Generative AI (GPT) -Allows interactive chat-like querying on image content -Supports summarization, explanation, translation, and Q&A -Can be extended with a Flask/Streamlit frontend
+- Extracts text from images using OCR (Tesseract)
+- Understands and processes extracted text using Generative AI (GPT)
+- Allows interactive chat-like querying on image content
+- Supports summarization, explanation, translation, and Q&A
+- Can be extended with a Flask/Streamlit frontend

 ##🛠️ Tech Stack
 -Language: Python